AutodeskAILab/Fusion360GalleryDataset/tools/regraph/README.md

 Additionally a `bounding_box` is provided that in the `properties` data structure that can be used to normalize any geometry in model space.

-### Edge Features
+### Face Features
-Currently the following features are given for each edge:
+Currently the following features are given for each edge (see [UV-Net](https://arxiv.org/abs/2006.10211)):
-- `param_points`: 10 points sampled along the edge in model space.
+- `points`: Points sampled on the face in model space.
+The order is by xyz point in row first order `u0_v0, u0_v1, u0_v2... uN_vN`.
+- `normals`: Normals at the corresponding point location.
+- `trimming_mask`: Binary value indicating if the corresponding point is inside/outside the trimming boundary.